 Recently, an isotensor dibaryon $N\Delta$ with quantum numbers $IJ^{P}=21^+ (D_{21})$ with a mass of $2140(10)$ MeV and a width of $110(10)$ MeV was reported at WASA-at-COSY~\cite{Adlarson:2018bbv}.
 Its mass is about 30$\pm10$ MeV below the $N\Delta$ threshold.
-Considering that the width of nucleon is zero (for proton) or very small (for neutron) and the $\Delta$ baryon has a width of about 120 MeV, the width of this $N\Delta(D_{21})$ state is almost the sum that of nucleon and $\Delta$ baryon.
-Hence, compared with the $d^*(2380)$, such state is obviously consistent with the molecular state picture.
-In Ref.~\cite{Huang:2018izl}, the author studied the $N\Delta$ states in the constituent quark model, and found that it is less likely for $N\Delta(D_{21})$ than $N\Delta(D_{12})$ to form a bound state.
-In this work, with the help of the effective Lagrangians, we will construct the interaction in the one-boson-exchange model, and insert it into the quasipotential Bethe-Salpeter equation (qBSE) to find S-wave bound states from the $N\Delta$ interaction.
+Considering that the width of nucleon is zero (for protons) or very small (for neutrons) and the $\Delta$ baryon has a width of about 120 MeV, the width of this $N\Delta(D_{21})$ state is almost the sum of nucleon and $\Delta$ baryon.
+Hence, compared with the $d^*(2380)$, such a state is obviously consistent with the molecular state picture.
+In Ref.~\cite{Huang:2018izl}, the authors studied the $N\Delta$ states in the constituent quark model, and found that it is less likely for $N\Delta(D_{21})$ than $N\Delta(D_{12})$ to form a bound state.
+In this work, with the help of the effective Lagrangians, we will construct the interaction in the one-boson-exchange model, and insert it into the quasipotential Bethe-Salpeter equation (qBSE) to find $S$-wave bound states from the $N\Delta$ interaction.

 The paper is organized as follows.
 After the introduction, we present the effective Lagrangians and relevant coupling constants to describe the $N\Delta$ interaction, with which we deduce the potential.
 And the qBSE is also briefly introduced.
 In Sec.~\ref{Sec: results}, we will present the numerical results, and the contributions from different exchanges and diagrams are also discussed.
 Finally, the article ends with a summary in Sec.~\ref{Sec: summary}.